-Nike’s Upcoming ‘Link’ Sneaker is Entirely Glueless
+Nike’s Upcoming ‘Link’ Sneaker Is Entirely Glueless

 In the meantime, customers can anticipate the arrival of Link’s second model.

-The latter advancement, dubbed ‘Link Axis,’ features 100 percent recycled polyester in its Flyknit upper, 100 percent recycled thermoplastic polyurethane (TPU) tooling and 20 percent recycled TPU content in its shell caging, made possible by scrap airbag material.
+The latter advancement, dubbed “Link Axis,” features 100 percent recycled polyester in its Flyknit upper, 100 percent recycled thermoplastic polyurethane tooling and 20 percent recycled TPU content in its shell caging, made possible by scrap airbag material.

 The first Link release in June will retail for $225, while the Link Axis, which is on display at the Vitra Design Museum in Germany, will arrive in 2023.